 Quality assurance is an absolute necessity because it's impossible for software to be declared ready for delivery because no bugs were found throughout the entire development process.
 It just doesn't work that way.
 Sure, some of the bugs can be insignificant, but that's all the more reason to run the quality assurance gauntlet.

 Where it fits in the software development life cycle:

 The International Software Testing Qualifications Board, an organization that offers a standardized qualification for software testers, defines quality assurance as "part of quality management focused on providing confidence that quality requirements will be fulfilled."

 The scope of quality assurance in the software development life cycle is actually quite broad.
 It's not merely limited to software testing.
 Quality assurance is a core component of the entire software development life cycle.
 The idea here is to ensure that all of the development and maintenance processes are and remain in sync with the clients’ wishes.

 Continuous improvement in the processes can't be possible unless there's no quality assurance which identifies where the weaknesses lie. they can then be corrected to ensure compliance with defined standards.
 These standards can be one or a combination of multiple standards like ISO15504, ISO 9000, CMMI model and more.

 What important services do quality assurance professionals provide?

+So why is quality assurance important?
 Product management is one of the most important services that software quality assurance professionals provide.
 They conduct regular reviews of software to find out how its functionality can be enhanced.
 That feedback is then relayed to the development team for action.